Abitur: Exams

 Occasionally, schools (especially berufsorientierte Gymnasien) offer vocational subjects such as pedagogy, business informatics, biotechnology and mechanical engineering.

 Final exams are usually taken from March to May or June.
-Each written basic-level examination takes about three hours; advanced-level examinations take four-and-a-half hours, and written exams are in essay format.
-Oral examinations last about 20 min.
 Papers are graded by at least two teachers at the school.
-In some parts of Germany students may prepare a presentation, research paper or participate in a competition, and may take additional oral exams to pass the Abitur if the written exam is poor.
+In some parts of Germany students may prepare a presentation, research paper or participate in a competition as an additional achievement "besondere Lernleistung," which in some states may replace the fourth or fifth exam subjects, and in some states may take additional oral exams to pass the Abitur if the written exam is poor.